Al Miller (soccer): General manager

 After leaving the Tampa Bay Rowdies, Miller never again coached a professional team.
 Instead he entered team management with the Cleveland Force of Major Indoor Soccer League (MISL).
 He oversaw the Force from 1984 until it folded at the end of the 1987–1988 season.

 He then moved on to become the general manager of the United States Soccer Federation for a year.
 On February 22, 1989, Cleveland was awarded a new MISL franchise, the Cleveland Crunch.

 The Crunch hired Miller as its general manager, a position he held for the next ten years.
 In July 1992, the MISL folded and the Crunch moved to the National Professional Soccer League (NPSL).
 In Miller's ten years, the Crunch won three championships (1994 over St. Louis; 1996 over Kansas City; 1999 over Milwaukee) and lost another three title series (1991 to San Diego; 1993 and 1997, both to Kansas City).

 Media

 ESPN later signed Miller as a color commentator on ESPN's Mundial Sports.
 He also has narrated a series of films on soccer and wrote a chapter in the book Winning Soccer.

-East Stroudsburg State College inducted Miller into its Athletic Hall of Fame in 1987. ^{} Hartwick college inducted Miller into its Hall of Fame in 1995. ^{} That same year, Miller was elected to the National Soccer Hall of Fame.
+East Stroudsburg University inducted Miller into its Athletic Hall of Fame in 1987. ^{} Hartwick college inducted Miller into its Hall of Fame in 1995. ^{} That same year, Miller was elected to the National Soccer Hall of Fame.

 In 2008, Miller was inducted into the New Paltz Hall of Fame along with the 1965 Men's championship soccer team.

 Miller made news headlines again in 2012 at the age of 75, when he survived an alligator attack while playing golf with two friends at the Lake Ashton Golf Course in Lake Wales, Florida.